ivangfr/kubernetes-minikube-environment/book-service-kong-keycloak/README.md

 ## Build Docker Image

-- In a terminal, navigate to `springboot-testing-mongodb-keycloak` root folder
+- In a terminal, navigate to `springboot-keycloak-mongodb-testcontainers` root folder

 - Set `Minikube` host
   ```